Drowning: Oxygen deprivation

 A continued lack of oxygen in the brain, hypoxia, will quickly render a person unconscious, usually around a blood partial pressure of oxygen of 25–30 mmHg.
-An unconscious person rescued with an airway still sealed from laryngospasm stands a good chance of a full recovery.
+In some instances, laryngospasm closes the airways, and the drowning victim is found to have gone into cardiac arrest as a result of asphyxiation without inhaling water; an unconscious person rescued with a sealed airway stands a good chance of a full recovery.
 Artificial respiration is also much more effective without water in the lungs.
 At this point, the person stands a good chance of recovery if attended to within minutes.
 More than 10% of drownings may involve laryngospasm, but the evidence suggests that it is not usually effective at preventing water from entering the trachea.
 The lack of water found in the lungs during autopsy does not necessarily mean there was no water at the time of drowning, as small amounts of freshwater are absorbed into the bloodstream.
 Hypercapnia and hypoxia both contribute to laryngeal relaxation, after which the airway is open through the trachea.
 There is also bronchospasm and mucous production in the bronchi associated with laryngospasm, and these may prevent water entry at terminal relaxation.

 The hypoxemia and acidosis caused by asphyxia in drowning affect various organs.
 There can be central nervous system damage, cardiac arrhythmia, pulmonary injury, reperfusion injury, and multiple-organ secondary injury with prolonged tissue hypoxia.

 A lack of oxygen or chemical changes in the lungs may cause the heart to stop beating.
 This cardiac arrest stops the flow of blood and thus stops the transport of oxygen to the brain.
 Cardiac arrest used to be the traditional point of death, but at this point, there is still a chance of recovery.
 The brain cannot survive long without oxygen, and the continued lack of oxygen in the blood, combined with the cardiac arrest, will lead to the deterioration of brain cells, causing first brain damage and eventually brain death after six minutes from which recovery is generally considered impossible.
 Hypothermia of the central nervous system may prolong this.
-In cold temperatures below 6 °C, the brain may be cooled sufficiently to allow for a survival time of more than an hour.
+In cold temperatures below 6 C, the brain may be cooled sufficiently to allow for a survival time of more than an hour.